Best Roguelike – SwitchRPG Awards 2018

 And the Winner Is…

 Perhaps the least “Rogue like” of our roguelikes, Moonlighter nonetheless garnered immediate acclaim from almost everyone who played it.
 This Zelda-inspired roguelike features a series of procedurally generated dungeons, with enemies to kill, artifacts to collect, gear to craft, and a slowly unfolding mystery to solve.
-Moonlighter combines this core dungeon diving objective with a surprisingly enjoyable shop management simulator, giving the player the change to sell their plunder and slowly build up their shop and the surrounding town to prominence.
+Moonlighter combines this core dungeon diving objective with a surprisingly enjoyable shop management simulator, giving the player the chance to sell their plunder and slowly build up their shop and the surrounding town to prominence.
 Despite being the least traditional roguelike nominated this year, Moonlighter serves as an excellent introduction to the genre for those who have never experienced it, providing an enjoyable (and forgiving) gameplay loop that will keep you coming back for more.

 Community Pick: Darkest Dungeon

 The poll for Best Roguelike served as another hot competition among the SwitchRPG community.
 For days the poll wavered back and forth between Moonlighter and Darkest Dungeon, with Into the Breach constantly nipping at their heels.
 In the end, Darkest Dungeon edged out ahead of the competition, capturing 38% of the total votes.
-This tough-as-nails, turned-based roguelike – in contrast to Moonlighter – is probably the most RPG-centric entry among of our nominees – and a favorite among both the SwitchRPG community and staff.
+This tough-as-nails, turned-based roguelike – in contrast to Moonlighter – is probably the most RPG-centric entry among our nominees – and a favorite among both the SwitchRPG community and staff.

 How do you feel about our winners for Best Roguelike?
 Do you think another nominee deserved the win?
 Or was there a different roguelike this year that captured your heart?
 Let us know in the comments.
 And stop by on Christmas Day for one of the highest honors in the SwitchRPG Awards – the award for Best Studio!